Click for SR Home Page

 USBxCH FAQ

-This page contains answers to frequently asked questions about our USBxCH family of 24 bit A/D products.
-Additional answers can be found in the FAQ chapter of the PDF User Manual.
+This page contains answers to frequently asked questions about our USBxCH 24 bit A/D products

 Q: What sampling rates are allowed on the USBxCH ?